Meet Our Staff

 Stephen Honeyman, Interim Executive Director

 Steve Honeyman is the Interim Executive Director of Witness to Innocence.
-He is responsible for overseeing the day to day operations of the organization.
+He is responsible for overseeing the day-to-day operations of the organization.
 Another important aspect of his work is to lead the organization in a national search for a permanent executive director.
 Steve is directly accountable to the Board of Directors.
 He comes to WTI with over 30 years of experience in community organizing at the local, state, and national levels, developing and consulting with non-profits and foundations.
-He also is a former journalist who has written extensively about issues of social justice, and done investigative reporting.
+He also is a former journalist who has written extensively about issues of social justice, and has done investigative reporting.

 Ray Krone, Director of Membership and Training

 Ray Krone is the Director of Membership and Training for Witness to Innocence, and one of our organization’s co-founders.
 He has responsibility for overseeing membership cohesion among the exonerees, and for developing and delivering trainings to new speakers and media spokespeople at WTI.
 Ray is the 100th person to be exonerated from death row in the United States.
 Before his exoneration in 2002, Ray spent more than ten years in Arizona prisons, including nearly three years on death row, for a murder he did not commit.
 Since then he has become one of the nation’s most recognized public voices for abolition, and has spoken throughout the United States and Europe, appearing before hundreds of groups, state legislatures, and other governmental bodies.
 He has been featured in People and Parade magazines, USA Today, the Los Angeles Times, and has appeared on Good Morning America, the BBC, Investigative Discovery Channel and more.